Nana's Party: Reception

 Critics responded positively to "Nana's Party", with Patrick Mulkern of Radio Times calling it "another cracker", Chater characterising it as another "bullseye", and Julia Raeside and John Dugdale, writing in The Sunday Times, describing it as "another perfectly judged high-wire walk: comedy and tragedy balanced evenly and artfully at all times".
 Bennion called it "a tightly wound and hugely impressive half hour", and the freelance journalist Dan Owen called it "another great instalment" that "really worked" on its own terms.

 The episode's writing was praised.
 For Bennion, the writers displayed their intellect, but he noted that Skinner got "the lion's share of the good lines".
 He felt the ending was "as affecting as it is well-earned".
-Raeside, in the course of a review of the whole series for theguardian.com, claimed that one of the writers' strengths is "pulling at the loose threads of suburban life to reveal the worst of humanity just under the soft furnishings", and that, in "Nana's Party", despite the viewers' assumption that there would be a "gory" conclusion, the "tragedy was an altogether more gruesome punctuation to the story as Pemberton's face betrayed the total emotional collapse going on within".
-Jack Seale, also writing for theguardian.com, claimed that the script was able to move "effortlessly from funny to dark to desperately sad".
+Raeside, in the course of a review of the whole series for The Guardian, claimed that one of the writers' strengths is "pulling at the loose threads of suburban life to reveal the worst of humanity just under the soft furnishings", and that, in "Nana's Party", despite the viewers' assumption that there would be a "gory" conclusion, the "tragedy was an altogether more gruesome punctuation to the story as Pemberton's face betrayed the total emotional collapse going on within".
+Jack Seale, also writing for The Guardian, claimed that the script was able to move "effortlessly from funny to dark to desperately sad".
 Phoebe-Jane Boyd, in a review of the episode for the entertainment website Den of Geek, wrote that the tension in "Nana's Party" was "cranked up fantastically", as the story's genre, and viewer's expectations, shift.
 Owen felt that the writing and cast were able to save what could have been a predictable episode, picking out Skinner as particularly compelling.
 Bennion also praised the cast, claiming that Skinner, Ashbourne and Kelly were strong, but that Shearsmith gave the best performance.
 Dessau, too, called the cast "great", and felt that Shearsmith played his part "to perfection".